Mohamed Keshavjee: Achievements

 In 2016, Dr Keshavjee was awarded the Gandhi, King, Ikeda Peace Award by the Martin Luther King Jr. International Chapel at Morehouse College, Atlanta, Georgia, for his work on mediation, peace and human rights education.
 Keshavjee was the first Canadian and also the first Asian from Africa to be awarded this prize.
 At his acceptance of this prize, Keshavjee gave the speech, "Cosmopolitan Ethics: How we treat each other in today’s globalized world".
 He lectures on mediation methods needed in the face of major upheavals due to rapid globalization, accelerated technological growth, and massive climate change.
 His book, Islam, Sharia and Alternative Dispute Resolution, deals with how Muslims engage with sharia customary practices and the laws of the United Kingdom.
 He has spoken on ADR at conferences in Europe, North America and Asia, and has trained family mediators in the EU countries and imams and pastors in mosque and church conflicts in the UK and the US, respectively.

-Dr Keshavjee has practiced law in Kenya, Canada and the United Kingdom.
+Dr Keshavjee has practised law in Kenya, Canada and the United Kingdom.
 He has spent three decades working with the secretariat of the Aga Khan in France on programs aimed at improving the quality of life of people in some of the poorest areas of the world through the Ismaili Imamat and the Aga Khan Development Network.

-In December, 2021, Dr Keshavjee was appointed to the Steering Committee to celebrate the 50th anniversary of the Ugandan Expulsion of 1972.
+He has written books and articles on the Indian diaspora in Africa.
+In London, he helped to process the immigration files of East African Asians and has interviewed refugees from Uganda and other countries.
+In 2021, he was invited by the Pan African Bar Association of South Africa (PABASA) to train members of the judiciary in mediation with a team of some 20 trainers from six countries.
+Albie Sachs, the founding member of the Constitutional Court of South Africa opened the conference with a keynote presentation.
+In 2022, he led an international team to South Africa and was received by Ela Gandhi at the Phoenix settlement where Mahatma Gandhi started his first printing press in the 1890s.